DiscontinuedUpdate: New Balance 1400 v6

 New Balance 1400 v3 size and fit

 The fit is through and through a trademark of the 1400.
 It is medium with a little tendency to move towards being snug from the heel to the forefoot.
 Runners with average to narrow feet should be at home in this type of fit.
 The standard width of D for the men’s and B for the women’s is available in this shoe.
 Sizing is accurate by industry standards.

 The outsole of the 1400 v3 continues to be a great mix of blown rubber in large areas of the underfoot while Ndurance carbon rubber is placed in high-impact areas.
+The same outsole is also featured in the shoe's latest version the New Balance 1400 v6.
 This tried and tested combination gives a nice blend of cushioning, responsiveness, and superior durability.